theznerd/lablab/.github/pull_request_template.md

 ## Summary

-Brief explanation of the proposed changes.
+Brief explanation of the experiment or documentation.

 ## Basic example